 LDL apheresis is a nonsurgical therapy that removes low-density lipoprotein (LDL) cholesterol from a patient's blood.
 During LDL apheresis, the plasma portion of the blood, which contains cholesterol, is separated and run through a machine that removes the LDL.

-The Apheresis Program at UC San Diego Health System is the only therapeutic LDL apheresis program in San Diego County.
+The Apheresis Program at UC San Diego Health is the only therapeutic LDL apheresis program in San Diego County.

 What are Low-Density Lipoproteins (LDL)?